Scalar And Vector Quantities With Examples

 B is the correct option

-A. Work, pressure and moment B. Velocity, magnetic flux and reaction.
+A. Work, pressure, and moment B. Velocity, magnetic flux, and reaction.

-C. Displacement, impulse and power.
-D. Tension, magnetic flux and mass.
+C. Displacement, impulse, and power.
+D. Tension, magnetic flux, and mass.

 Solution

-Vector quantities has both magnitude and direction
+Vector quantities have both magnitude and direction

 Option A – pressure and work are scalar quantities